jstetich/Lake_Water_Quality/Analysis/Lakes_TSI.md

           [$TSI = 70 \space log(\frac{105}{(\text{mean Secchi Depth})^2} + 0.7)$]
     ```

-We were able to duplicate values for published data using this formula,
+We were able to duplicate values for published data using this formula
-so we consider it correct.
+(with log bse 10) , so we consider it correct.

 # Other Versions of TSI

 Multiple references indicate Maine developed its own TSI scales, so we
 can not simply use of other TSI indexes, but calculating them may be
-useful for comparison purposes, and examining their form may help
+useful for comparison purposes.
-determine how the Maine formulae have gone awry.

 ## NALMS document